diMosella/docker-homecloud/README.md

   - ONLYOFFICE

 Now you can enter Nextcloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

+9. It is possible that there is a mention of trusted domains or HTTP 400 (Bad request)

+  - check `sudo docker exec -u www-data -ti cloud-server php occ config:system:get trusted_domains` if domain and nginx-server are listed, otherwise:
+  - `sudo docker exec -u www-data -ti cloud-server php occ config:system:set trusted_domains 2 --value=nginx-server`